Taming-the-BEAST/Structured-birth-death-model/README.md

 # Running the analysis using BEAST

 To run the analysis, simply start BEAST 2 in the manner appropriate for your platform, then select the configuration file you generated in the last section as the input.
-Unfortunately, this particular run will take quite some time to mix, e.g. on a 2.5 GHz i7 MacBook Pro it takes about 6 hours for 10'000'000 samples.
+Unfortunately, this particular run will take quite some time to mix, e.g. on a MacBook Pro with 3.1 GHz Intel Core i5 processor it takes about 3 hours for 10'000'000 samples.
 Feel free to run it and observe the results, but for the purpose of finishing the tutorial in a reasonable time, check out the provided log file to see the results.

 # Analyzing the results